Dieterich Buxtehude: Early years in Denmark

 He is thought to have been born with the name Diderich Buxtehude.
 His parents were Johannes (Hans Jensen) Buxtehude and Helle Jespersdatter.
 His father originated from Oldesloe in the Duchy of Holstein, which at that time was a part of the Danish realms in Northern Germany.

-Scholars dispute both the year and country of Dieterich's birth, although most now accept that he was born in 1637 in Helsingborg, Skåne at the time part of Denmark (but now part of Sweden).
+Scholars dispute both the year and country of Dieterich's birth, although most now accept that he was born in 1637 in Helsingborg in the province of Scania/Skåne, which was part of Denmark at the time (but it is now part of Sweden).
 His obituary stated that "he recognized Denmark as his native country, whence he came to our region; he lived about 70 years".
 Others, however, claim that he was born at Oldesloe.
 Later in his life he Germanized his name and began signing documents Dieterich Buxtehude.

-His father – Johannes Buxtehude – was the organist at St. Olaf's church in Helsingør.
-Dieterich was employed as an organist, first in Helsingborg (1657–1658), and then at Helsingør (1660–1668).
-St. Mary's in Helsingør is the only church where Buxtehude was employed that still has the organ in its original location.
+His father – Johannes Buxtehude – was the organist at St. Olaf's church in Helsingør and of St.Mary's Church in Helsingborg.
+Dieterich was also employed as an organist, first in Helsingborg (from 1657 until 1658 or 1660) and then at Helsingør (1660–1668).
+The beginning of his career coincided with the First and Second Dano-Swedish Wars that led to the Swedish conquest of eastern Denmark (Scania, Blekinge and Halland).
+Consequently, the Buxtehudes found themselves living in Sweden.

+It is uncertain whether the war influenced Dieterich's work situation, but in 1660, he accepted a position at St. Mary's in Helsingør in Zealand.
+This is the only church where Buxtehude was employed that still has the organ in its original location.
+His father's church organ from St Mary's Church in Helsingborg that Dieterich also used is now located at Torrlösa Church, and it is also still in use and goes under the name of the "Buxtehude church organ".